piercers/blood-pressure/README.md

 ### State Management

 State is managed using [Vuex](https://vuex.vuejs.org/) and is set up at [`./src/store/index.ts`](./store/index.ts).
 Vuex is a bit of overkill for this app, but it was interesting to compare to Angular's [NGRX](https://ngrx.io/).

+### Syntax

+The app is built with TypeScript and classes using [`vue-class-component`](https://github.com/vuejs/vue-class-component) and [`vue-property-decorator`](https://github.com/kaorun343/vue-property-decorator).
+The intent was compare against Angular's style of component architecture.

+Looking back, it might make more sense to stick to the object-based format that the Vue docs lead with.
+This approach involved a steeper, less-documented learning curve.